nisaiji/Admin/src/docs/classAndSection/StudentMenu.md

 - Spinner overlays entire screen when `loading` is true.
 - Adjusts theme styles based on `isDarkMode`.
-- Displays appropriate class info for teacher vs. student.
+- Displays appropriate class info for teacher.
 - Navigation triggered by tile clicks.
 - Placeholder commented-out code for academic year selection (not active).